High-speed rail: Spain

 Spain has built an extensive high-speed rail network, with a length of 3973 km (2024), the longest in Europe.
 It uses standard gauge as opposed to the Iberian gauge used in most of the national railway network, meaning that the high-speed tracks are separated and not shared with local trains or freight.
 Although standard gauge is the norm for Spanish high-speed rail, since 2011 there exists a regional high-speed service running on Iberian gauge with special trains that connects the cities of Ourense, Santiago de Compostela, A Coruña, and Vigo in northwestern Spain.
 Connections to the French network exist since 2013, with direct trains from Paris to Barcelona.
 Although on the French side, conventional speed tracks are used from Perpignan to Montpellier.

 Sweden

 In Sweden many trains run at 200 km/h (125 mph).
 Train types which currently attain this speed include the X 2000 tilting trains for long distances, the Regina widebody trains, the X40 double-decker regional trains, the Arlanda Airport Express X3, the MTRX-trains and the Stadler KISS-inspired double-decker regional trains.
-Since both the X2 and X3 are allowed to run at 205 km/h (127 mph) in case of delay, they can technically be considered as high-speed trains.
 The X2 runs between many cities in Sweden including Stockholm, Gothenburg, and Malmö.
 The Arlanda Express trains connect Stockholm and Stockholm-Arlanda Airport.

 In December 2021, SJ announced that they are ordering twenty-five SJ 250 trainsets (based on the Zefiro Express platform) which would be capable of going 250 km/h (155 mph).
 They are expected to go into service in 2026, and will complement the X2000 service on the busiest lines (Stockholm—Gothenburg/Malmö) as well as cross-border traffic with Denmark and Norway.